aschult5/primal/README.md

 7 is PRIME
 ```

+### Why am I passing a magic number?
+GCC does not support 128bit integer literals.
+It has to be input somehow, and user-input is the easiest.
+Don't betray primal's trust.

 ## Testing
 googletest is used for unit testing. `make check` or `nix-build --arg doCheck true` will build and run gtest.